RaymondChu-UCLA/starter-academic1/content/home/publications.md

 ---

 **Submitted**
-**Fast Asymptotic-Numerical Method For Coarse Mesh Particle Simulation In Channels Of Arbitrary Cross Section** S. Christensen, **R.Chu**, C. Anderson, M. Roper
+**Fast Asymptotic-Numerical Method For Coarse Mesh Particle Simulation In Channels Of Arbitrary Cross Section** S. Christensen, **R. Chu**, C. Anderson, M. Roper

 **In Preparation**
 **On the Hele-Shaw Limit with a Dynamic Density Constraint and Drift** **R. Chu**